Stevče Aluševski: Career

-Stevče Alušovski was born in Sydney, Australia, but in his early childhood, he returned to Bitola with his family.
+Stevche Alushovski was born in Sydney, Australia, but in his early childhood, he returned to Bitola with his family.

-His handball career began in Bitola, in the youth team of RK Pelister.
-At the age of 17, in the 1990/1991 season, he became a first team member at Bitola club.
+His handball career began in Bitola, on the youth team of RK Pelister.
+At the age of 17, in the 1990/1991 season, he became a first team member at Bitola Club.

-During his career, he played for: RK Pelister, RK Prespa, RK Vardar PRO and RK Metalurg Skopje.
+During his career, he played for: RK Pelister, RK Prespa, RK Vardar PRO, and RK Metalurg Skopje.

 He has won the Macedonian First League of Handball 13 times and the Macedonian Handball Cup 11 times.

-In 2004, he was proclaimed for the best handball player in Macedonia.
+In 2004, he was proclaimed the best handball player in Macedonia.

 For the Macedonian national handball team, he played more than 200 matches and scored more than 900 goals.

-In 2009, he was a member of the team which finished 11th on the 2009 World Men's Handball Championship.
-Three years later, he played on the 2012 European Men's Handball Championship when they finished 5th.
+In 2009, he was a member of the team that finished 11th in the 2009 World Men's Handball Championship.
+Three years later, he played in the 2012 European Men's Handball Championship, where they finished 5th.